Overview of the Faculty

 (v) Advance technical skills and teamwork to contribute to professional practice, community service and industrial development;

 (vi) Be competent in the application of Disruptive technologies to Water and Sanitation Engineering

-4-YEAR BTECH CIVIL ENGINEERING (NEW PROGRAMME)
+4-YEAR BTECH CIVIL ENGINEERING

 The proposed Bachelor of Technology in Civil Engineering programme will have a duration of four (4) years comprising of eight (8) semesters and will cover areas of structural engineering and construction, highway and transportation engineering, geotechnical engineering, water supply, sanitation and environmental engineering, administration of contracts and project management.
 Rural water supply shall be emphasized and also disaster management and post-disaster retrofitting of infrastructure.